zwizwa/studio/README.md

 studio

-Erlang code for audio/midi studio.
+Glue code for audio/midi studio.
+Written in Erlang.